elifesciences/journal/windows/README.md

 Tips and Tricks for Windows users
 ---------------------------------

-When using Windows to bypass the main errors we recomand to follow the next :
+When using Windows to bypass the main errors we recommend to follow the next :

 1. Make sure you use Windows Linux Subsystem (WSL).